NC Court of Appeals temporarily stops changes to mail-in voting rules

 The N.C.
 Court of Appeals issued a temporary stay Thursday in a state judge’s acceptance of a settlement that changed North Carolina’s absentee mail-in voting rules.

-The stay, which temporarily stops proceedings, was requested by Senate Leader Phil Berger and House Speaker Tim Moore on Tuesday.
+The stay, which temporarily stops proceedings, was requested on Tuesday by Senate Leader Phil Berger, House Speaker Tim Moore, the N.C.
+GOP and the Trump campaign.

-It will remain in effect until the Court of Appeals can decide whether to supercede the state court’s decision.
+This will remain in effect until the Court of Appeals can decide whether to supersede the state court’s decision.
 Responses to the court are due no later than 5 p.m.
 Monday.

+Berger’s spokesman Pat Ryan said the legislative leaders want the Board of Elections to return to the rules that existed when voting began on Sept.
+4.

 This is the second time in 24 hours that changes have been made to North Carolina’s mail-in ballots rules.

-Already, almost 553,000 mail-in ballots have been accepted in North Carolina, as of 5:30 p.m.
-Thursday, according to a news release from the state elections board.

-While voting continues, two parts of the original settlement remain unclear: whether mail-in ballots can be placed in collection boxes at polling sites and in county offices and whether the ballot collection date will be extended.
-The original settlement calls for the Board of Elections to allow ballots to be postmarked by Nov.
-3 at 5 p.m. with ballots collected by Nov.
-12.
+While the election continues, two parts of the original settlement aren’t clear: whether the ballot collection date will be extended and whether mailed-in ballots can be placed in collection boxes at polling sites and in county offices.

 The appeals court stopped the N.C.
-Board of Elections from acting on the settlement, though there was already a temporary restraining order in place that expires Friday.
+Board of Elections from acting on that, though there was already a temporary restraining order in place that expired tomorrow.

-A hearing is also set before Wake County Superior Court Judge Bryan Collins Friday to modify his order to match what federal Judge William Osteen ruled Wednesday night.
+A hearing is also set before Judge Bryan Collins tomorrow to modify his order to match what federal Judge William Osteen ruled Wednesday night.

 Osteen stopped a portion of the same amendment from going through, which would have allowed voters to submit their ballots without a witness signature if they signed an affidavit.
 This remains in effect.